TangoJ-Labs/fabric-production-tutorials/orderer_solo/QUICKSTART.md

 # Quickstart Instructions

-If you're still learning about Hyperledger Fabric, please try the manual process at least once - it's a great way to "feel" around the network components and understand how they interact.
+If you're still learning about Hyperledger Fabric, please try the manual process at least once - it's a great way to learn the network components and understand how they interact.
 Watch the output and skim the log files for even more detail.

 <br>